 6. Exploring User Workflows and Key Features

-We began to explore and ideate on ways to help users develop habits that would develop strengths and combat unbalanced lifestyles.
+Next, we explored and ideated ways to help users make habits that would develop strengths and combat unbalanced lifestyles.
 The team had numerous discussions, mini design sprints, and rapid ideation exercises to form workflows and key feature ideas.
-We thought a lot about rewards and how to hook a user.
-By this point in the process, we also paid close attention to competitive products – what they did well and not so well.
+Much thought was give to rewards and how to incentivize a user to make healthy habits.
+We also paid close attention to competitive products – what they did well and not so well.

 7. Prototyping App

 Finally with a concrete user workflow, ample competitive analysis, and developed key features, we began to iterate and prototype on user interface.

 An environment-aware mobile app that builds positive habits by breaking down large tasks into smaller achievable steps and introduces AI-driven challenges incrementally to motivate and engage the user.